jjmmpp/J124-Final-Project/README.md

 I made some conclusions just looking at these data sets:

-"School Type" is somewhat humorous, as a type of school as *party*.
+"School Type" is somewhat humorous, as a type of school is *party*.

 This data set was problematic because some schools were listed twice, in two categories, such as *state* and *party*.
 For purposes of writing an article, I would contact whoever put the data together for further information on what makes a school a "party school."
 I would want to include discussion of it because its interesting, but not without clarification from source of data.
 Further, I suspect most students will go to local schools for reasons of affordability.
 How many even have access to ivy league education?
 These are other reasons I did not analyze this data set.